 Their double coats for warmth and repelling water; webbed feet; a compact muscled body; and thick tail for balance make them perfect for cold-water retrieving and swimming.

-Labradors also mature faster than other breeds, allowing them to understand training at a younger age.
+Labradors are one of the best hunting dog breeds and also mature faster than other breeds, allowing them to understand training at a younger age.
 They are smart, obedient, and loving even to small children.
 Their short fur makes them easy to maintain.
 They weigh about 25-39kg and have a life expectancy of 10-14 years.

 3. American Pit Bull Terrier